Hirooki Goto: RISE (2007–2009)

 In August 2007, Goto returned to New Japan after his almost one-year stay in Mexico.
 Upon his return, the now much more muscular Goto graduated from a Jr. heavyweight to a Heavyweight.
 Goto showed a great deal of promise and skill since last seen in July 2006.
 He showcased a whole new moveset and he quickly tried to establish himself as one of the top Heavyweights in New Japan.
-Not that far into his return Goto join the Stable "R.I.S.E" with Shinsuke Nakamura, Travis Tomko, Giant Bernard, and fellow former CTU teammates Minoru, Milano Collection AT, and Prince Devitt.
-On November 11, he challenged Hiroshi Tanahashi for the IWGP Heavyweight Championship, but after a long and hard-fought match, Tanahashi would win with the Texas Cloverleaf.
+Not that far into his return Goto joined the Stable "R.I.S.E" with Shinsuke Nakamura, Travis Tomko, Giant Bernard, and fellow former CTU teammates Minoru, Milano Collection AT, and Prince Devitt.
+On November 11, he challenged Hiroshi Tanahashi for the IWGP Heavyweight Championship, but Tanahashi won with the Texas Cloverleaf.
 Shortly after that Goto entered the 2007 G1 Tag League with Milano Collection AT, but the pair would finish in third place.

 In 2008 Goto wrestled one of his childhood idols, The Great Muta at New Japan's annual January 4 Tokyo Dome Show.
 Although having a good showing, Goto would fall to Muta.

 Goto's progress was good through 2008 but a surprise victory in New Japan's prestigious G1 Climax in August surpassed everyone's expectations.
 Goto earned 8 points in Block B, tied for first with Nakamura, but he advanced to the final due to a direct win over the former IWGP champion and RISE leader.
 Meeting Togi Makabe in the final, Goto overcame outside interference and blood loss to defeat the leader of the Great Bash Heel (G.B.H.) faction, pinning him with the Shouten.

 In March 2009 Goto defeated Karl Anderson, Shinsuke Nakamura, Yuji Nagata and Giant Bernard to win the 2009 New Japan Cup and earn a shot at Hiroshi Tanahashi's IWGP Heavyweight Championship.
 On May 3, 2009, at Wrestling Dontaku 2009, Tanahashi defeated Goto to retain the IWGP Heavyweight Championship.